gitkeerthi/northwind-mysql/README.md

 ## Why did I create this?
 The original scripts shipped with the **Kindle edition** of the book I bought off Amazon was compatible with only Windows/SQL Server.
+I needed a way to run the scripts on my Mac.
+I came up with two solutions:

-I reverse-engineered the scripts to make it work on my Mac/MySQL.
+**Option 1:** Port the scripts to work on MySQL.
+**Option 2:** Run Microsoft SQL Server  as a Docker container.

+Both the options are cross-platform!

-## Setting up on Mac and MySQL
+## Option 1: Setting up on Mac and MySQL

 1. Login to MySQL
 ```mysql